CodePushGo/website/src/content/blog/en/5-steps-for-resolving-version-conflicts-in-capacitor-apps.md

 Key things to check:

 -   **Core dependencies**: Ensure `@capacitor/core`, `@capacitor/ios`, and `@capacitor/android` are on the same version.
--   **Plugin versions**: Verify that plugin versions are compatible with your Capacitor core version.
+-   **Plugin versions**: Verify that plugin versions are compatible with your React Native core version.
 -   **Peer dependencies**: Look for any warnings about peer dependency conflicts.

 To review your dependency tree, use this command: